 Understanding Deep Tissue Massage

-Deep tissue massage is a therapeutic technique that focuses on the deeper layers of muscle and connective tissue.
+It is a therapeutic technique that focuses on the deeper layers of muscle and connective tissue.
 Unlike Swedish massage, which uses lighter strokes, deep tissue massage employs slow, firm pressure to target specific areas of tension and pain.
 This method is particularly effective for individuals dealing with chronic pain, muscle injuries, or recovery from surgery.

 Benefits of Deep Tissue Massage